Engineering Effective Hamiltonians: Setup of the Control Problem

 All quantum control problems boil down to engineering quantum state trajectories with certain desired properties.
 Mathematically this corresponds to generating a \emph{system propagator} $U^{(\gamma)}(t)$, $U^{(\gamma)}: [0,T] \rightarrow \M_n$, which satisfies some set of conditions.
 We emphasize that the properties wanted from $\lbrace U^{(\gamma)}(t) \rbrace$ need not be merely its value at time $T$, they could also be various integral expressions of $U^{(\gamma)}(t)$ over $0 \le t \le T$, which describe the trajectory of $U^{(\gamma)}(t)$.
 Here, a quantum system should be understood simply as a finite level system or one that can be treated as such; the time dependent state of the quantum system is determined by $U^{(\gamma)}(t)$.
 The time dependent value of $U^{(\gamma)}(t)$ itself is determined by a first order linear matrix differential equation which we refer to as the \emph{system differential equation}:

 where $G_\gamma : [0,T] \rightarrow \M_n$ is the \emph{system generator}, while $U^{(\gamma)}(0) = \I_n$.
 The value of $G^{(\gamma)}(t)$ at each instant is determined by the control amplitudes

 where $G_i \in \M_n$ is a constant matrix for all $i$.
 This implies that the problem is a bilinear control theory problem \cite{elliott_2009}.
-The system differential equation should be understood as the Schr{\"o}dinger equation or some generalization of it, e.g., Liouville-von Neumann equation for vectorized density matrices.
+The system differential equation should be understood as the Schr{\"o}dinger equation or some generalization of it, e.g., the Liouville-von Neumann equation for vectorized density matrices.

-We also note that, here, we have assumed all $G^{(\gamma)}(t)$ to have identical generators for all $\gamma \in \Gamma$.
+We note we assume all $G^{(\gamma)}(t)$ to have identical generators for all $\gamma \in \Gamma$.
 Even though this may not be the case for all quantum control problems, one can always use our problem description by employing a direct sum of different sets of $\lbrace G_i \rbrace$.
-Such approach is computationally not the most efficient, but it does substantially simplify implementing the algorithm while retaining total generality.
+Such an approach is computationally not the most efficient, but it does substantially simplify implementing the algorithm while retaining total generality.

 As we said in Section~\ref{sec:aht}, Equation~\eqref{eq:systemEquation} has a formal solution

 We are typically interested in finding an $a(t)$, $0 \le t \le T$, that yields the wanted final unitary operations $\lbrace U^{(\gamma)}(T) \rbrace$ as well as some desired values for nested integral expressions of the following form: